CURTLab/LVGLBuilder/README.md

 # Very Very Very important
-* Try not to delete the page.
+* Try not to delete the page
-* Save files at any time
+* Save files at any time or turn on the auto-save function
-* When the simulation is running, please wait for the animation to end before canceling the simulation.

 # New Todo List